By Melinda Creech, PhD, Graduate Assistant

 In another letter Florence accepts Mrs. Burr’s invitation to dinner.
 She mentions that they had met Mr. Burr at the geographical meeting.~~~~~

-For more information on the Victorian Collection:
+For the complete series of blog posts on the Victorian Collection:

 - Introducing … The Victorian Collection at the Armstrong Browning Library: A Baylor Libraries Digital Collection